okyeron/tt-busboard-jr/README.md

 This busboard is designed to just hang out in the back of your rack - rather than be directly attached to a module.

+PCBs and full-built versions of this project are available via https://denki-oto.weebly.com Or just make you own!

 ## bom